Learn about actual and potential costs

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

-Buyers should inform suppliers the date of when the RFP was issued.
+Buyers should inform suppliers of the date when the RFP was issued.

 Buyers should inform suppliers when proposals are due.